 Guests with Disabilities

 The San Diego Zoo welcomes all guests.
 We have several services to help guests with disabilities enjoy their visit.
 The Zoo provides special parking, rest rooms, and access to shows, tour buses, and exhibits for guests with disabilities.
 Please note there are steep grades in parts of the Zoo.
-Free shuttle bus service operates inside the Zoo for those with limited mobility.
-Guests who use wheelchairs are not able to use the moving walkways.
+A complimentary ADA shuttle service operates inside the Zoo for those with mobility-related disabilities.
+Guests who use mobility assistive devices may also refer to the Zoo map for ADA pathways and elevators.

 Our bus tour offers space to store folding wheelchairs.
 Before boarding, it is recommended that you notify the bus attendant to reserve seats in the wheelchair area of the bus for other members of your party.
 Those guests in a non-folding wheelchair may leave it at the loading facility to be picked up at the end of the bus tour.